marcotuliomrt/marcotuliomrt/README.md

 ### About me:
 I'm Marco, a mechatronics student at Insper from São Paulo, Brazil.
-Most of my interests are related to technology in the area of robotics, and the keywords would be:
+Most of my interests are related to technology and innovation in the field of robotics and AI, and the keywords would be:
 * Embedded systems
 * Computer vision
 * Neural networks